 Participants of the Spark Program are introduced to such topics as participating in undergraduate research and making the most of their undergraduate careers at Penn State, writing a personal statement, and applying for national and international fellowships.
 The program is designed to give participants the opportunity to develop their critical thinking and technical writing, envision their future, and create a plan to help them along their envisioned path, ultimately helping participants develop into competitive candidates for major fellowship opportunities at the undergraduate and graduate levels.

 Tentative Program Schedule

-Week 1: Welcome to the Spark Program and introductions.
+Week 1: Welcome to the Spark Program and an overview of fellowships.

-Week 3: Strengths and interests assessment with the Career Services.
+Week 3: "What are your strengths?" workshop with Career Services.

 Week 4: Choose your own adventure: Community and civic engagement.

 Week 5: Oh the places you can go!
 Globalizing your undergraduate experience.

 Week 7: Telling your story through application materials.